t4e-dev/t4e-dev.github.io/README.md

-# Curriculum Vitae of Robin Altrock
+# Robin Altrock`s Curriculum Vitae

 Online version of the CV can be found here : https://t4e-dev.github.io/